"2 months now": GH lady cuts hair, fumes as lover denies her money for new style

 The video that YEN.com.gh sighted showed the young lady cutting off her braids as she narrated that her lover had refused to give her money to get a new hairstyle.

-She revealed that her lover even finds it difficult to take her out for a date but is constantly asking her to pay him a visit.
+She revealed that her lover actually finds it difficult to take her out for a date but is constantly asking her to pay him a visit.

 The video concluded with the lady asking where others find caring guys who show affection to their partners.